 - Once it has the consistency that we want, we take it out of the oven, leave it at room temperature until it is tempered, and then we introduce it in the fridge until serving time, where it will still thicken a bit more.

-- If you prefer, you can use almond or cashew milk instead of soy milk.
+- If you prefer, you can use almond milk or cashew instead of soy milk.

 - When choosing yogurt to prepare the recipe, it is very important that it is natural, without sweeteners and, above all, that it contains selected active ferments such as bifidus and Lactobacillus acidophilus among its ingredients.

-- If the minimum temperature of your oven is not less than 50º, you can turn off the oven and leave the light on before passing the yogurt to the jars so that in the meantime the temperature drops a little.
+- If the minimum temperature of your oven is not less than 50º, you can turn off the oven and leave the light on before passing the yogurt to the jars so that in the meantime lower the temperature a little.

-- The longer we allow the yogurt to ferment, the higher the density and the greater the degree of acidity it will have.
+- The longer we allow the yogurt to ferment, the higher the density and the greater degree of acidity it will have.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!

 Do you join us on social networks?
 You will find us on Facebook, Twitter, Instagram and Pinterest!